AY2526S1-CS2113-W12-4/tp/docs/UserGuide.md

 - Index must be a valid, existing expense index (as shown in `list-expense`).
 - All other validation rules are the same as for `add-expense`.
+- **Smart defaults**: Any fields not specified will retain their original values from the existing expense
+- **Minimum requirement**: At least one field (amount, category, date, or description) must be modified
 - If the modification causes the category budget to be exceeded, a warning is shown.

 ### Modifying an income: `modify-income` or `mi`

 Updates an existing income entry at a specified index.
-The new entry replaces the old one and is re-sorted by date if necessary.
+The new entry replaces the old one and is automatically re-sorted by date to maintain chronological order.

 - **Format:** `modify-income <index> a/<amount> c/<category> d/<YYYY-MM-DD> [des/<description>]`
 - **Example usage:** `modify-income 3 a/250 c/Salary d/2024-01-15 des/Extra performance bonus`